AmericanAirlines/Ticket-Counter/README.md

 - Using the sidebar, navigate to "_Install App_" and click "Reinstall App"
   - Once finished, copy the `Bot User OAuth Access Token` value and use it to replace the `SLACK_TOKEN` value in your `.env`

 Once the above steps are finished, you'll need to connect your Slack app to your app running locally.
 Follow the steps in the [Starting the App](#starting-the-app) section below.
-After the app is running, you can use [`ngrok`](https://ngrok.com) to create a publicly accessible URL.
+After the app is running, you can use [ngrok] to create a publicly accessible URL.
 Copy that URL and head back to your app's settings:
 - Using the sidebar, navigate to "_Interactivity & Shortcuts_" and enable them
-  - For the `Request URL` field, use your app's URL and then append `/slack/events`
+  - For the `Request URL` field, use your [ngrok URL] and then append `/slack/events`
   - Under Shortcuts, chose "_Create New Shortcut_", chose "_Global_", and use the following values:
     - Name: `New support ticket`
     - Short Description: `Opens a support ticket and posts details in Slack`